xinhongwang80-cmd/Assemblage-moment-matrices/README.md

 Files whose names start with AB_C are examples.

 For example, "AB_C_AMM_L_Mermin_SR_lowerbound.m" computes a lower bound on steering robustness for a given Mermin inequality violation using the AMM approach.
-In the filename, "L" refers to local correlations between Alice and Bob.
+In the filename, "L" indicates that the joint response of Alice and Bob in the LHS model is restricted to the local set.
 Similarly, "AB_C_AMM_NS_Mermin_SR_lowerbound.m" uses the AMM approach to compute a lower bound on steering robustness for a given Mermin inequality violation.
-Here, "NS" refers to the no-signalling correlations between Alice and Bob.
+Here, "NS" indicates that the joint response of Alice and Bob is allowed to belong to the no-signalling set.